 We also have a commenting function if you have a suggestion for a website course that we could put together for this category.
 Simply log into Facebook, then click in the box that says “Add a Comment”, write what you want to say, and then click Post.
 (We have a Facebook course if you need help getting started on Facebook.)

 This tool appears on course and tutorial pages, too.
 So, if there’s a function for a website or application that we didn’t cover and you’d like to know about it, or there was something unclear in one of our lessons, let us know and we’ll look into it for you!

 This appears once you click on a website or application.
 On the left is a list of the tutorials in this course, organized by subcategory; click one to take you to its page.
-The ones with a checkmark beside them are the "core" tutorials for the course that need to be completed before the course is considered finished.
-Greyed out checkmarks indicate lessons that you haven't completed yet.
-Green checkmarks denote lessons that you've marked as completed.
-(See our How to Take and Complete Techboomers Courses tutorial for more information.)
+The ones with a checkmark beside them are the “core” tutorials for the course that need to be completed before the course is considered finished.
+Greyed out checkmarks indicate lessons that you haven’t completed yet.
+Green checkmarks denote lessons that you’ve marked as completed.
+See our tutorial on taking and completing courses for more information.